-Among Dr. Li's well decorated professional career at Weill Cornell Medicine, he is a long distance runner and successfully completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019.
+Aside from Dr. Li's well decorated professional career at Weill Cornell Medicine, he is a long-distance runner and has successfully completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019.
 He is happily married to his wife of over 34 years and the proud father of four lovely daughters (two of them are adorable cats).